 as well as lots of academic journal articles, book chapters, and assorted commentaries.

 I’m particularly interested in the design of new democratic institutions and the peformance of existing ones.
-I’ve done consulting on these issues in Afghanistan, Israel, Jordan, South Sudan, Tunisia, and Yemen, as well as in Nepal, and I’ve written on electoral system design in Afghanistan and North Africa.
-I also have current research on electoral reform in Chile and in Hong Kong, on compulsory voting and income inequality in Venezuela, on support for conspiracy theories in Venezuela (and among NFL fans in the United States), and on student preferences regarding campus diversity.
+I’ve done consulting on electoral system design in Afghanistan, Israel, Jordan, South Sudan, Tunisia, and Yemen, as well as in Nepal.
+I have recent or forthcoming articles on electoral reform in Chile and in Hong Kong, on compulsory voting and income inequality in Venezuela, on support for conspiracy theories in Venezuela (and among NFL fans in the United States), and on student preferences regarding campus diversity.
 I am also a co-founder of an initiative called BrightLineWatch, which conducts surveys on democratic performance in the United States and elsewhere in an effort to monitor possible erosion in the quality of democracy.